Differentially Private Topological Data Analysis: Discussion

 In this paper, we propose the first mechanism for producing a differentially private persistence diagram, while highlighting the role of outlier-robustness in the sensitivity analysis.
 Even though our results offer significant contributions to private TDA, as well as a general understanding of the robust TDA measures, there are still some important weaknesses of our work as well as directions for future work:

 As noted in other papers (e.g., \citealp{minami2016differential,ganesh2020faster,seeman2021exact,awan2023privacy}), MCMC implementations of the exponential mechanism can incur additional privacy costs, which should be incorporated into the analysis for more rigorous studies.
 The proposed techniques in the above papers could be applied to our instance of the exponential mechanism to ensure that the MCMC approximation is taken into account for end-to-end privacy protection.

-Another na\"ive approach would be to directly sample the exponential mechanism on the discrete space of $N=n^2$ points, which would take $\Omega(n^2)$ time.
+While in this paper we recommended choosing $M$, the number of components in the persistence diagram, to be either a sufficiently large constant or an increasing function such as $M = \log n$, one could also consider $M$ to be an unknown quantity that also needs to be learned in a private manner.
+As one of the anonymous reviewers suggested, one may be able to develop a reversible jump MCMC algorithm to sample from the exponential mechanism in this case.
+Some challenges of this approach would be 1) developing a base measure over the infinite-dimensional space $\prod_{M=1}^\infty (\widetilde{\mathsf{Pers}}_{M,N})^{\ell+1}$, which ensures that the exponential mechanism results in a valid probability distribution, 2) determine a reversible jump rule that allows for conversion between the dimensions, and 3) perform a customized utility analysis of this new mechanism.
+We leave it to future researchers to consider this direction.

 On the side of TDA, we would like to mention that some other outlier-robust TDA methods could be discussed for privacy protection.
 For instance, a kernel distance which was also discussed by \cite{Chazal2018} may be a good candidate.